Ethical aspects of scientific research and publication

-Updated on: 10/03/2022
+Last Updated on: 8/10/2024

 1. Code of Ethics

-The editorial policy on the ethical aspects of the scientific publication of this journal is governed by the guidelines established by the Committee on Publication Ethics (COPE).
+The editorial policy on ethical aspects of the scientific publication of this journal is governed by the guidelines established by the Committee on Publication Ethics (COPE).

 2. Policy on conflicts of interest

-As expressed in the Recommendations for the preparation, editing and publication of scholarly work in medical journals, elaborated by the International Committee of Medical Journals Editors (ICJME), public trust in the scientific process and the credibility of published articles depend in part on how transparently are conflicts of interest handled during planning, implementation, writing, peer review, editing and publication.
+As expressed in the Recommendations for the preparation, editing and publication of scholarly work in medical journals, elaborated by the International Committee of Medical Journal Editors (ICJME), public trust in the scientific process and the credibility of published articles depend in part on how transparently conflicts of interest are handled during planning, implementation, writing, peer review, editing and publication.
 According to these recommendations, a conflict of interest exists when someone during the publication or arbitration process (author, reviewer or editor) has ties that may influence judgement.
 These ties involve different types, namely:

 - Financial relationships with the industry, at personal level or with direct relatives such as: salary or fees for employment or employment relationship; consultancies and/or share holding.